apache/pulsar/site2/docs/reference-metrics.md

 ### Web service executor metrics

-> For a functions-worker running separately from brokers, its Jetty metrics are only exposed when `includeStandardPrometheusMetrics` is set to `true`.
+> For functions workers running separately from brokers, their Jetty metrics are only exposed when `includeStandardPrometheusMetrics` is set to `true`.

 All the web service executor metrics are labelled with the following labels: